ainet8infosec/3.va.GO/README.md

 Assuming a 16GB-min-RAM DEV *niX node with latest docker-ce installed, alongside docker-machine and virtualbox for Docker Swarm enablement and simulation.

-Clone this and run a first deployment using `sh deploy.sh`
+Clone this and run a first deployment with `$ sh deploy.sh`

-Cleanup everything after playing around using `sh cleanup.sh`
+Cleanup everything after playing around via `$ sh cleanup.sh`